 Since opening its doors in 1995, Sutherland has had great success in expanding freedom and improving the quality of life for Utahns, while increasing accountability, transparency, efficiency and effectiveness among Utah’s elected officials.
-See our legislator scorecards from 2012 and 2013 as two examples.
+See our legislator scorecards from 2016 and 2015 and as two examples.

 Utah is an example, in many ways, of the good that can come from applying conservative principles to the problems that face any group of people trying to live peaceably in community.